 Q: How much is a ghostwriter going to cost?

-That depends on many factors, including the length of the desired book (or work), how much (if any) material exists, how much research will be required, number and type of interviews that need to take place, how soon the project needs to be finished, etc. Keep in mind professional ghostwriters don't work on a contingency or get paid from sales of the book after it is published.
+That depends on many factors, including the length of the desired book (or work), how much (if any) material exists, how much research will be required, number and type of interviews that need to take place, how soon the project needs to be finished, etc. Keep in mind professional ghostwriters don’t work on a contingency or get paid from sales of the book after it is published.
 Fees can vary greatly among ghostwriters.
-We're not the cheapest nor the most expensive.
-Contact us about ours.
+We’re not the cheapest nor the most expensive.
+Request a quote.

 Q: Will my book sell well and become commercially successful?